All Nite (Don't Stop)

 "All Nite (Don't Stop)" is a song recorded by American singer Janet Jackson for her eighth studio album, Damita Jo (2004).
-It was written and produced by Jackson and Swedish duo Bag & Arnthor (consisting of Anders Bagge and Arnthor Birgisson), with additional writing from Jimmy Jam and Terry Lewis.
-Virgin Records released the song on May 17, 2004, as the album's third and final single.
+It was written and produced by Jackson and Swedish duo Bag & Arnthor (consisting of Anders Bagge and Arnthor Birgisson), with additional writing from Jimmy Jam, Terry Lewis and Tony "Prof T" Tolbert.
+Virgin Records released the song to contemporary hit radio in the United States on May 17, 2004, as the album's third and final single.
+A So So Def remix featuring Elephant Man was also issued.
 "All Nite (Don't Stop)" is an electro-funk and house song that contains elements of samba, Latin, dance-pop, and dancehall.
-Jackson sings the song in a breathy falsetto, with lyrical metaphors comparing various actions to dancing.
+Jackson sings the song in a breathy falsetto, while lyrically it discusses being addicted to dancing in a club setting.

-"All Nite (Don't Stop)" received critical acclaim from music critics, with many praising it as the best song on the album.
-Its chart performance was massively affected by the blacklisting of Jackson's work on many radio formats and music channels worldwide, regarding conglomerates fined by the U.S. Federal Communications Commission (FCC) after her Super Bowl halftime show incident.
-However, it peaked atop Hot Dance Club Songs and reached number eight on Hot Dance Airplay, while reaching the top 20 in Spain and the United Kingdom, as well as charting in several other countries.
+"All Nite (Don't Stop)" received positive reviews from music critics, with a number of them regarding it as the best song on Damita Jo.
+In the United States, the single's chart performance was massively affected by the blacklisting of Jackson's work on many radio formats and music channels, regarding conglomerates fined by the U.S. Federal Communications Commission (FCC) following her Super Bowl halftime show incident, thus not charting on the Billboard Hot 100.
+However, it managed to peak atop the Dance Club Songs and reach number eight on Hot Dance Airplay, while reaching the top 20 in Spain and the United Kingdom, as well as charting in several other countries.
 It additionally won a BMI London Award for Best Pop Song.

-Its accompanying music video, directed by Francis Lawrence, portrays Jackson and her dancers rehearsing in an abandoned hotel during a power outage.
+Its accompanying music video, directed by Francis Lawrence, portrays Jackson and her dancers rehearsing in an abandoned hotel during a power outage, but music channels faced criticism for removing a kiss between two female dancers.
 The music video received nominations for Best Dance Video at the International Dance Music Awards and Best Choreography at the MVPA Awards.
 In order to promote both the single and the album, Jackson performed "All Nite (Don't Stop)" during several appearances, including Saturday Night Live, On Air with Ryan Seacrest and Top of the Pops, in addition to the 2004 Video Music Awards Japan.
-The song was also performed on all of her subsequent tours following its release.
+The song was also performed on all of her subsequent tours following its release, the most recent being the Janet Jackson: Together Again tour (2023).